-That all changed when the COVID-19 Coronavirus put much of our lives on pause.
+That all changed when the Coronavirus put much of our lives on pause.
 The idea of "social distancing," toilet paper hoarding, and sanitizing delivery boxes were completely foreign concepts just a month or two ago.
-The lifestyle inconveniences turned into real fear as I started witnessing the early effects of this virus that we still don’t have any solutions for.
+The lifestyle inconveniences turned into real fear as I started witnessing the early effects of this virus that we didn't have any solutions for.

-An unfortunate side effect in this disruption has been the impact on how people do their jobs -- or if they have one at all.
-The Department of Labor’s latest unemployment insurance data came with jaw dropping results.
+An unfortunate side effect in this disruption was the impact on how people do their jobs – or if they had one at all.
+The Department of Labor’s unemployment insurance data came with jaw dropping results.
 The total initial unemployment claims made the week of April 11, 2020 was 5,245,000.

-Employees have enough to worry about right now when it comes to their health and the health of those around them.
-Information is crucial -- make sure your employees have access to any information or resources that might help them.
+Employees have enough to worry about when it comes to their health and the health of those around them.
+Information is crucial, so make sure your employees have access to any information or resources that might help them.
 That might include making phone numbers for healthcare providers handy or providing detailed descriptions of your Employee Assistance Program.
-Although they may already have access to this information, it may be something they’ve forgotten about because it wasn’t relevant at the time it was originally shared.
+Although they may already have access to this information, they might’ve forgotten because it wasn’t relevant before.

-Some things can’t be shared, but for everything else I encourage you to lean on the side of oversharing.
+Some things can’t be shared, but for everything else, I encourage you to lean on the side of oversharing.
 Use company announcements as a way to provide pertinent information to employees quickly and easily.
 A weekly announcement on what is happening in the organization can help ease tensions.

-A company intranet is a great resource to accomplish transparency.
-This is an area that all employees have access to whenever they need it.
+A company intranet is a great resource to accomplish transparency because all employees have access to this whenever they need it.
 As leaders, you can build out content libraries with assets like one sheets with tips for relieving stress or working from home, share helpful videos, and recommend learning courses.

 Try hosting office hours where employees can hop on a one-on-one video web chat with you to discuss issues.
-This is great because you still are able to offer a personal touch and express empathy through your body language that can sometimes be lost or misconstrued over email, chat, or text.
+This is great because you can offer a personal touch and express empathy through your body language – things that are sometimes lost or misconstrued over email, chat, or text.

-Showing employees that you are available and willing to support them can have an immediate positive impact on their experience during this difficult time.
-Don’t just wait for your employees to come to you with issues or concerns.
+Showing employees that you're available and willing to support them can have an immediate positive impact on their experience during this difficult time.
+Don’t just wait for them to come to you with issues or concerns.
 Be proactive!
 Shoot them a quick message to check in.
-A simple “good morning, how’s it going?” lets them know you are thinking of them.
+A simple “good morning, how’s it going?” lets them know you're thinking of them.

 Set expectations of wellness

-Remind employees about the types of leave that are available to them, even if you’ve shared that before or it lives in your employee handbook.
+Remind employees about the types of leave available to them, even if you’ve shared that before or it lives in your employee handbook.
 You can remove hurdles just by moving it to the top of their inbox.
-HR should also work with managers to build contingency plans for teams who face gaps in resources because employees are taking time off from work.
+HR should also work with managers to build contingency plans for teams who face gaps in resources when employees take time off work.

 Ramp up training

 I live by the mantra “An employee will only value what they understand.”
 It’s a simple ideology, but it needs to be backed up with a lot of work that can pay off with dividends.
-That means your days could become consumed by creating training or documentation on a litany of new processes or resources being offered to employees.
+That means your days could become consumed by creating training or documentation on a litany of new processes or resources for employees.